 - if considered at all, is spatially homogeneous and can be predicted using simple physical - 641 thresholds.
-Our analysis of regional satellite data and local UAV surveys has demonstrated that - crevasses instead exhibit spatially variable but inter-annually persistent hydrology across a $2700 \text{ km}^2$ maximum term instance of the second s - $\sim 2,700 \text{ km}^2$ marine-terminating sector of the western GrIS.
-Only 26% of crevasses are observed to pond, which we infer to result from the hydroxylic isolation of arrays for the sector of the hydroxylic isolation. - to pond, which we infer to result from the hydraulic isolation of crevasse systems in areas of compressive mean surface-parallel stress.
+Our analysis of regional satellite data and local UAV surveys has demonstrated that - crevasses instead exhibit spatially variable but inter-annually persistent hydrology across a 2700 km^2 maximum term instance of the order of $12 \text{ cont} = 200 \text{ km}^2$ - $\sim 2,700 \text{ km}^2$ marine-terminating sector of the western GrIS.
+Only 26% of crevasses are observed - to pond, which we infer to result from the hydraulic isolation of crevasse systems in areas of compressive mean surface-parallel stress.
 Through UAV surveys, these ponded crevasses were - shown to drain rapidly and episodically, likely through full-depth hydrofracture.
 The remaining - 647 74% of crevasses stay dry throughout the observational period, which we infer to be due to water - draining into the wider englacial and supraglacial system, connected through linked fracture - networks that are actively maintained in extensional stress regimes.
 Our findings indicate that - controls on crevasse ponding are distinct from better-studied processes, such as supraglacial lake - 651 formation and crevasse opening, that are often used to represent the mechanics of crevasse - 652 hydrology in surface routing models.
 This highlights the need for a better implementation of 653 crevasse hydrology in surface routing models, particularly as early implementations show that - 654 crevasses can act as pathways for nearly half of all meltwater (Koziol et al., 2017).
 Our - observations indicate that some form of simple stress threshold may still be suitable to drive